 Contact Mine Trail is a 3.8 mile lightly trafficked out and back trail located near Twentynine Palms, California that features beautiful wild flowers and is rated as moderate.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until October.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until October.

 Some long steep areas

 Start this hike maybe a 1/4 mile south of the main entrance.
 Park at the exhibit and walk into the wash.
 You will see a line of rocks that will lead you on your way.
 Once into the wash there are no markers, there is no trail head here so pay close attention.
 Once you get farther down the wash you will see several cairns leading you to an old jeep trail to thr right of the wash.
 Once on that it is fairly easy to follow all the way back.
 This is a pretty moderate hike.
 Mainly uphill and quite a few loose rocks.
 Tons of barrel cactus and flowers, but be very careful as there are also alot of cholla cactus.
 If you are into desert history and/or mines, this is definitely a must do hike.